 To determine which freight service you need, first measure your freight shipment.
-Next, find and choose a freight hauler or a freight broker, making sure to check their authority, insurance, and references.
+Next, find and choose a freight carrier or a freight broker.
+Make sure to check their authority, insurance and references.

 Once your carrier has provided a freight quote, ask about their cargo insurance.
 If cost is a concern, use our tips to save money on your freight shipment.

-Before your carrier arrives, prepare your freight shipment.
+Before your carrier arrives, you’ll need to prepare your freight for shipment.
 Freight cannot simply be put in a box; there are specific packaging and labeling requirements.
-Make sure to follow your hauler’s instructions exactly to protect your shipment from damage.
+Make sure to follow your freight carrier’s instructions very carefully in order to protect your shipment from damage.

-Unlike parcel shipping companies, freight haulers are not responsible for packing, loading, or unloading your shipment.
+Unlike parcel shipping companies, freight transporters are not responsible for packing, loading, or unloading your shipment.
 Your carrier may be able to assist, but you should be ready to handle your freight at the origin and destination points.
-By making your freight hauler’s job easy, you help make sure that your shipment arrives on time and undamaged.
+By making your freight carrier’s job easy, you help make sure that your shipment arrives on time and undamaged.

 It's also important to properly list your items for the most accurate bid.
-List the number, size, and weight of the individual units.
-Pallets, drums, crates, and boxes are all commonly shipped by carriers and can be used to better describe your load as well.
-Lastly, if you know your freight class and load density you should also include that information.
+List the number, size and weight of the individual units.
+Pallets, drums, crates and boxes are all commonly shipped by carriers and can be used to better describe your load as well.
+Lastly, if you know your freight class and load density be sure to include that information.